 Learn More About Early Childhood Development and Education

 If you are interested in early childhood development and education, you may consider a bachelor of science in early childhood administration.
-Students in Purdue University Global’s early childhood administration program learn the skills to provide developmental and learning opportunities for children from birth to age 8.
+Students in Purdue Global’s early childhood administration program learn the skills to provide developmental and learning opportunities for children from birth to age 8.
 For more details, request more information.